Self-Portrait with Two Circles

 In the portrait, Rembrandt holds his palette, brushes, and maulstick.
 The painting is notable for its monumentality and the enigmatic background consisting of a shallow space with the fragments of two circles.

 Description

 Self-Portrait with Two Circles is one of more than 40 self-portraits Rembrandt painted (as well as a similar number in other media) and one of a number of depictions in several media dating at least from 1629 that show him at work drawing, etching, or painting.
 He wears a fur-lined robe, beneath which is a red garment.
 On his head is a white hat, similar to that worn in several other late self-portraits.

+X-rays show Rembrandt had presented himself as working on a canvas suggested by the vertical line at the far right of the portrait.

 Unlike other late self-portraits, in Self-Portrait with Two Circles, Rembrandt, with one hand on his hip, appears confrontational and even defiant.
 The impression is that of a master solemnly asserting his genius.